Limes (Roman Empire): Etymology

 The stem of limes, limit-, which can be seen in the genitive case, limitis, marks it as the ancestor of an entire group of words in many languages related to Latin; for example, English limit or French limite.
 The Latin noun līmes (/ˈlaɪmiːz/; Latin pl. līmitēs) had a number of different meanings: a path or balk delimiting fields; a boundary line or marker; any road or path; any channel, such as a stream channel; or any distinction or difference.
 The term was also commonly used after the 3rd century AD to denote a military district under the command of a dux limitis.

 An etymology by Julius Pokorny in Indogermanisches Etymologisches Wörterbuch says that limes comes from Indo-European el-, elei-, lei-, "to bow", "to bend", "elbow".
 According to Pokorny, Latin limen, "threshold", is related to limes, being the stone over which one enters or leaves the house.
 Some scholars have viewed the frontier as a threshold.
 The Merriam–Webster dictionaries take this view, as does J. B. Hofmann in Etymologisches Wörterbuch des Griechischen under leimon.
 The White Latin Dictionary denies any connection, deriving limen from *ligmen, as in lien from *leig-, "tie".
 In this sense, the threshold ties together the doorway.
 W. Gebert also wrote an article discussing the term.

+The first use of the term limes as meaning "land border" appears for the first time in 98 AD by Tacitus: